gagominecraft12/blueityclientrips/README.md

 <a href="https://twitter.com/Vyond">GoAnimate/Vyond: Official creator of vyond/goanimate</a>

+<a href="https://twitter.com/alvinhung">Alvin Hung: Assets and some stuff idk lolz :)</a>

 ------------------------------------------------------------------

 <a href="https://github.com/GoTest334">GoTest334: GoAnimate Archive Assets</a>

 <a>VyondHoster: Official Page.
 (THE LINK AIN'T FOUND BECAUSE OF THE MESSAGE SAYING "The authors have deleted this page.")

+<a href="https://www.newtonsoft.com/json">Newtonsoft: Json DLL Files (Edited the cs because why not), "i credited to newtonsoft"</a>

 -------------------------------------------------------------------